golanlevin/p5-single-line-font-resources/brandel_anitype/README.md

 - `index.html` loads the legacy runtime pieces and the relic player.
 - `two.js`, `tween.js`, `anitype.js`, and `backbone.js` are legacy support files used by the original AniType-style code.
 - `student_anitype_letters.js` contains the recovered student submissions.
 It has been beautified for readability but is otherwise kept close to the pasted source.
-- `letters_2014.js` contains an additional recovered 2014 batch.
-Its pasted syntax was repaired and beautified, then its registrations were merged into `student_anitype_letters.js`.
 - `relics.js` collects the registered submissions, sorts them, lays them out, restarts each animation on a synchronized loop, and adds mouseover author labels.
 - `style.css` contains the black-canvas/white-line display styling and tooltip styling.

-The relic player lays out the combined collection alphabetically in 12 columns and computes the SVG/stage height from the number of rows needed.
-With the current collection, this produces five rows on a 900x660 stage.
+The relic player lays out the combined collection alphabetically in 13 columns and computes the SVG/stage height from the number of rows needed.

 The compatibility layer in `relics.js` reimplements the subset of AniType behavior needed by these submissions: